I. Mission Statement

 Note: Under special circumstances, payments may be made up to one week later than the 15th or the last day of the month at the discretion of the treasurer of the board of trustees.

 EXCEPTION TO ABOVE RULE: The pay period that would normally end on December 31 will end on the last working day of December.
 The paycheck will be drawn on that date to facilitate year-end closing of the books.
 Although the paycheck is drawn early it may not be available until January.
 (For this policy working day refers to a day the library is open to the public.)

-Y. TERMINATION POLICY
+AA.
+TERMINATION POLICY

 Termination of employment is an inevitable part of personnel activity within any organization.
 Below are examples of some of the most common circumstances of termination of employment.
 Since employment with the Roanoke Public Library (RPL) is based on mutual consent, both the employee and the Board of Trustees have the right to terminate employment at will, with or without cause, at any time.
 Employees will receive their final pay in accordance with applicable state law.

 Employee benefits will be affected by termination in the following manner.
 All accrued vested benefits that are due and payable at termination will be paid.
 Some benefits may be continued at the employee’s expense if the employee chooses.
 The employee will be notified in writing of the benefits that may be continued and the terms, conditions, and limitations of such continuance.